Car Parking at City Campus

 Types of permits

-- By having an annual permit, you don’t need to worry about using the pay and display machine or displaying a scratch card.
+- By having an annual permit, you don’t need to worry about using the pay and display machine.

 Permission to park